Håkons Hall: Construction

 Lillehammer received its first indoor ice rink in 1988, with the opening of Kristins Hall.
 That same year, the town was awarded the 1994 Winter Olympics, which required the construction of a larger venue for the Olympic ice hockey matches.
 The naming of the arena was decided by the Lillehammer Municipal Council in October 1988, as part of a broader branding policy, based on the history of the Birkebeiner.
-Håkons Hall is named for Haakon Haakonarson, a medieval king of Norway who as a child was transported across by mountains by skiers.
+Håkons Hall is named for Haakon Haakonarson, a medieval king of Norway who as a child was transported across the mountains by skiers.
 Kristin and Håkon became the mascots for the Olympics, and the twin arenas at Stampesletta were named accordingly.
 Protests were made in Bergen, as local patriots felt it was not suitable that a sports venue had such a similar name to Håkonshallen, a medieval hall in Bergen.

 In June 1989, the municipal council voted to locate most of the Lillehammer venues in the Stampesletta area, and to place Håkons Hall adjacent to Kristins Hall.
 This was controversial and many councilors voted for the original decentralized plan, with the venues spread out through the municipality.
 The application for the Olympics called for building up to five ice venues in Lillehammer.
 For post-Olympic use, Kristins Hall was designated as the main ice rink for Lillehammer, while it was planned that Håkons Hall would be used for larger events.
 On 8 December 1989, the International Olympic Committee rejected two demands from the International Ice Hockey Federation (IIHF) for the ability to host a minimum of 12,000 spectators in the larger ice hockey venue and for a women's ice hockey tournament.

 The decision about the location of the ice hockey venues was made on 10 October 1990.
 Håkons Hall would be the main venue, supplemented by Gjøvik Olympic Cavern Hall in Gjøvik.
 The proposal to have figure skating at Håkons Hall was rejected, and instead it was to be held at Hamar Olympic Amphitheatre in Hamar.
 In 1990, the Norwegian Cycling Federation recommended Håkons Hall as one of several possible places to build a velodrome for the Union Cycliste Internationale's 1993 UCI Track Cycling World Championships.
 The same year, Håkons Hall was proposed to supplement Oslo Spektrum as a venue for a proposed pan-European professional ice hockey league.
 Construction was approved by the Parliament of Norway in April 1990, including funding.
 Original design plans called for a simple hangar-like design, and original cost estimates were for NOK 191 million.
 However, in March 1991, the municipal council decided to increase spending on the venue to make it more aesthetic.
 The re-design also included telescopic stands and better acoustics, to allow for more flexible use after the Olympics.

 The main contractor was Veidekke and construction cost NOK 238 million.
 Grants were given from the Norwegian Water Resources and Energy Directorate and SINTEF for energy economization.
 The work on the hall was concluded on 1 February 1993.
 It was the 27th indoor ice hockey rink in Norway.